curvenote/notebooks-in-publishing/README.md

 # DRAFT

 This is a _rough_ `DRAFT`, aiming to provide recommendations and examples on how to use notebooks in publishing, including how to adapt and improve JATS and other standards.
-The collaborations for starting these documents came out of [_Notebooks Now!_][notebooks-now].
+The collaborations for starting these documents came out of [_Notebooks Now!_][notebooks-now] ([Stall _et al._, 2022](https://doi.org/10.5281/zenodo.6981363), see [recording](https://data.agu.org/notebooks-now/2022/11/03/nn-workshop-recordings.html)).

 :::